Cast Iron Pipe Replacement: Cost, Signs You Need It & Best Options

 Sewer Backup Endorsement Cleanup and repairs after drain backups

-As of 2026, insurers — particularly in high-risk states like Florida and Louisiana — are increasingly requiring plumbing inspections during underwriting.
-Some carriers now offer premium discounts for homes that proactively replace original cast iron with modern materials.
+As of 2026, insurers (particularly in high-risk states like Florida and Louisiana) are increasingly flagging cast iron pipes during underwriting.
+Some carriers now require plumbing inspections before issuing or renewing policies, and a handful exclude or limit coverage entirely for homes with original cast iron drain lines.
+On the flip side, some insurers now offer premium discounts for homes that proactively replace original cast iron with modern materials.
 Contact your insurer before replacing pipes to understand what documentation they need and whether any portion of the project may qualify for coverage.

 Learn more about how sewer line repair costs factor into insurance claims and out-of-pocket expenses.